-The Company also services approximately 38.7% of the Philippine industrial sector, which includes major manufacturing, aviation, and marine accounts.
-Overall, the Company has more than 1,100 direct industrial account customers.
+The Company also services approximately 40.0% of the Philippine industrial sector, which includes major manufacturing, aviation, and marine accounts.
+Overall, the Company has more than 1,100 direct industrial account customers as of August 31, 2014.

 The Company is the biggest market participant in the Philippine LPG market.
-The Company had set up more than 1,000 branch stores through its Gasul and Fiesta Gas LPG dealers as of June 30, 2014.
+The Company had set up more than 1,000 branch stores through its Gasul and Fiesta Gas LPG dealers as of August 31, 2014.
 It has also gained headway in the field of alternative fuels through its auto-LPG program, Petron Xtend, and auto-LPG facilities are already installed in 18 service stations throughout the Philippines.
-The Company also commissioned 10 mini-refilling plants in the Philippines as of June 30, 2014 to broaden the reach of the Company's LPG products and make them accessible to more Filipinos.
+The Company also commissioned 10 mini-refilling plants in the Philippines as of August 31, 2014 to broaden the reach of the Company's LPG products and make them accessible to more Filipinos.

-To augment lubricants and greases sales, Petron Lubes had a network of more than 25 Car Care Centers and a number of other outlets throughout the Philippines as of June 30, 2014.
+To augment lubricants and greases sales, Petron Lubes had a network of more than 25 Car Care Centers and a number of other outlets throughout the Philippines as of August 31, 2014.
 The Company also leverages its expanded LPG outlet network, utilizing its branch stores as outlets for the Company's lubricants and specialty products.
 The Company is also expanding into blending and export of fuel additives, leveraging its technology partnership with Innospec.
 The Company also provides technical services to Innospec's customers, and is able to tap the customer base of Innospec in Asia to broaden the market for its own lubricant brands.